TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.26.md

 ---

-And the priest shall pour of the oil into the palm of his own left hand;
+The priest shall pour some of the oil into the palm of his own left hand;